drywitte/IDD-Fa18-Lab1/README.md

 **a.
 What color stripes are on a 100 Ohm resistor?**

 **b.
 What do you have to do to light your LED?** <br/>
-In order to light the LED I have to click the button down, closing the circuit.
+In order to light the LED I have to click the button down, closing the circuit and allowing the current to flow through.

 ## Part C. Blink a LED using Arduino